Current Itinerary for

 The quickest route to New Zealand is to fly trans-pacific.

 Air New Zealand have services to Auckland via Vancouver, San Francisco, Los Angeles, Houston and a recently added flight from Chicago and they may add a flight from New York.
 However, most of these require a transit through the US, which might be an ethical concern, and a change in AKL.
-We’ve flown United via SFO to CHC before which is an efficient route.
+We’ve flown United via SFO to CHC before which is an efficient route offered through the NZ summer.

 Sydney opens up more options as there is a AC flight from Toronto direct with a refueling stop in Vancouver.
 We’ve also seen some good pricing on Qatar via Doha but that’s a longer flight.